 Fruit, cone, nut, and seed descriptions

-Male plants produce small, inconspicuous cones resembling catkins that produce pollen.
+Male plants produce small, inconspicuous cones that produce pollen.

 Female plants produce berry-like cones that, if pollinated, ripen to a bloomy blue-gray color.
 Fruit often persist throughout winter.

-Blue Eastern red cedar (Juniperus virginiana 'Glauca'): Narrow, upright, columnar evergreen tree, 20 to 25 feet tall and 8 to 10 feet wide.
+Blue Eastern red-cedar (Juniperus virginiana 'Glauca'): Narrow, upright, columnar evergreen tree, 20 to 25 feet high and 8 to 10 feet wide.
 Silver-blue spring foliage turns blue-green in summer.
 Use as a specimen, in groups, or as an informal hedge.

-Blue Mountain (Juniperus virginiana 'Blue Mountain'): Spreading evergreen shrub, 3 to 4 feet high and 5 to 8 feet wide.
-Blue green foliage is softer and more needlelike than that of most junipers.
+Blue Mountain Eastern red-cedar (Juniperus virginiana 'Blue Mountain'): Spreading evergreen shrub, 3 to 4 feet high and 5 to 8 feet wide.
+Blue-green foliage is softer and more needlelike than that of most junipers.
 Plants of this female cultivar produce berry-shaped cones that, if pollinated, ripen to a bluish color.
 Use as a foundation plant, in shrub borders, or on slopes.

-Canaert (Juniperus virginiana 'Canaertii'): Pyramidal tree, 20 to 35 feet high and 15 to 20 feet wide.
-Dark green foliage tufted at ends of branches; open crown, attractive bluish-white clusters of fruit; reddish-brown exfoliating into long strips.
+Canaert Eastern red-cedar (Juniperus virginiana 'Canaertii'): Pyramidal tree, 20 to 35 feet high and 15 to 20 feet wide.
+Dark green foliage tufted at ends of branches; open crown, attractive bluish-white clusters of fruit; reddish-brown bark exfoliating into long strips.
 Use as a specimen, in groups, or for informal screening.

-Grey Owl (Juniperus virginiana 'Grey Owl'): A low growing, spreading shrub reaching 3 to 4 feet and 6 to 8 feet wide.
+Grey Owl Eastern red-cedar (Juniperus virginiana 'Grey Owl'): A low growing, spreading shrub reaching 3 to 4 feet high and 6 to 8 feet wide.
 Silver-grey foliage attractive all year.
 A female form that develops attractive blue berries.